Dota Pro Circuit: History

 From late 2015 until early 2017, Valve sponsored a series of smaller-scale, seasonally held tournaments known as the Dota Major Championships.
 Their format was based on the tournament series of the same name that Valve also sponsored for their first-person shooter game, Counter-Strike: Global Offensive.
 Including The International 2016 and 2017, which were considered to be the cumulative Major of their respective seasons, the series had five other events, which were the Frankfurt Major, Shanghai Major, Manila Major, Boston Major, and Kiev Major.
 Following the International 2017, the Majors were replaced with the DPC due to criticism by teams and fans for Valve's non-transparent and unpredictable nature for handing out International invitations.

 For the first season (2017–2018), teams' scores were determined by the total score of the top three point-earning players on them, with points being carried over if a player changes teams during the season.
-The ranking of a team was calculated only by the accumulation of the top three players with the highest qualifying points.
 A team was allowed to change its roster twice in a specified time period, but would automatically lose its eligibility to obtain a direct invitation if they changed its roster after the second mid-season roster period had passed.
+The eight teams with the highest point totals at the end of the season received direct invitations to The International 2018, while another ten teams qualified via regional qualifier tournaments.
+Tournaments within the circuit were categorized as either Majors or Minors and were organized by third-parties.
+To qualify as a Major, a tournament was required to feature a minimum prize pool of $500,000, include at least one qualifier from each of the six primary regions (North America, South America, Southeast Asia, China, Europe, Commonwealth of Independent States) and culminate in an offline final.
+Minor tournaments followed the same structural requirements, but with a lower minimum prize pool of $150,000.
+Valve contributed directly to the prize pool of each event, matching the minimum required amount.
+Additionally, Valve coordinated the scheduling of tournaments to avoid calendar conflicts.
+Over the course of the 2017–2018 season, the Dota Pro Circuit comprised nine Majors (excluding The International 2018) and 13 Minors.